pubs/pubs/readme.md

     bibtex manuscript
     latex manuscript.tex

-This ensure that your reference file is always up-to-date; you can cite a paper in your manuscript a soon as you add it in pubs.
+This ensures that your reference file is always up-to-date; you can cite a paper in your manuscript a soon as you add it in pubs.
 This means that if you have, for instance, a doi on a webpage, you only need to do:

     pubs add -D 10.1007/s00422-012-0514-6